How to Handle Property Encroachment in California in 2026

 What are encroachments on property?

-How do I file a property encroachment in California?
+How do I file a property encroachment claim in California?

 Can I remove a fence encroaching on my property?